-Iranian vessel 'harasses', sails close to U.S. Navy ship in Gulf: U.S. officials
+Iran vessel 'harasses,' sails close to U.S. Navy ship in Gulf: U.S. officials

 At the time, Iran's defense minister said Iranian vessels were just doing their job.

-Last week, the head of U.S. Central Command, General Joseph Votel, told reporters that unsafe maneuvers in the Gulf were part of the Iranian regime trying to exert its influence in the region
+Last week, the head of U.S. Central Command, General Joseph Votel, said unsafe maneuvers in the Gulf were part of the Iranian regime trying to exert its influence in the region.

+Kenneth Pollack, a former top CIA and White House official, said that one or two incidents could have been explained “as being the work of an over-zealous commander” within Iran’s Islamic Revolutionary Guard Corps.

+But the number of such incidents in recent weeks make it “very hard for me to believe these are not sanctioned by higher authority” within Iran, said Pollack, a senior fellow at the Brookings Institution.

+If that is the case, Iranian authorities may be using the incidents to stir up popular anger against the United States, he said.

-(Reporting by Idrees Ali; Editing by James Dalgleish and Jonathan Oatis)
+Reporting by Idrees Ali; Additional reporting by Warren Strobel; Editing by James Dalgleish and Jonathan Oatis